g0mb4/nmsd/README.md

 + C is an old but easy-to-learn language that can be compiled even on embedded systems.
 It is an efficient language, meaning it is favorable for numerical methods and it does not hide the implementation details.
 + Declaring the variables at the top of the function makes the algorithms less noisy, in my opinion.
-+ The cryptic variable names prepare the reader: many numerical methods have an old C/FORTRAN implementation that can be very useful to study, but they use the same "cryptic" style becouse of the limitations of their time.
++ The cryptic variable names prepare the reader: many numerical methods have an old C/FORTRAN implementation that can be very useful to study, but they use the same "cryptic" style because of the limitations of their time.

 > [!WARNING]
 > The implementation of the methods is **not** general.
 They are capable of solving **only a second order differential equation**,